zizo-ro/Docker/_en/M-11/README.md

 In this chapter, we're going to introduce Kubernetes.
 Kubernetes is currently the clear leader in the container orchestration space.
 We will start with a high-level overview of the architecture of a Kubernetes cluster and then discuss the main objects used in Kubernetes to define and run containerized applications.

+Kubernetes (also known as k8s or “kube”) is an open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.

 # This chapter covers the following topics:

 - [Kubernetes architecture](Kubernetes-architecture.md)